poteresting/conwayGameOfLife/README.md

 # Conway's Game of Life

-Description: This is a program that demonstrates theory of conway's game of life
+Description: This is a program that demonstrates conway's game of life theory

-Note: The lives are indicated as **0** and deaths as **.**
+Note: The lives are indicated as **o**